Best open world games to play right now and completely forget real life exists

 Available on: PC, Xbox Series X, PS5

-There are many open world RPGs out there, but few compare to the thriving metropolis of Cyberpunk 2077's Night City.
+Among the best open world games and RPGs out there, there's nowhere like Cyberpunk 2077's madcap metropolis: Night City.
 Whether you're kicking it in Japantown shopping for the preemest threads, knocking a few gonk heads together out in the Badlands, or sleuthing your way through the Phantom Liberty-exclusive warzone environs of Dogtown, there's always something happening CD Projekt Red's futuristic metropolis.
 It's a playground for the rich, famous, and totally lawless, the perfect backdrop for a cybernetic race against time as V grapples with their impending death - with the help of a wisecracking headmate by the name of Johnny Silverhand.
 So take that Porsche for a spin, light up a cigarette at the top of a ramshackle apartment block, and soak in the mayhem; you'll never be bored in the city that never sleeps, and where some never wake up.

 4. Grand Theft Auto 5